thieule/goaop-lumen/README.md

      | This option can be useful for extension and fine-tuning of services
      */
     'containerClass' => GoAspectContainer::class,
-]
+];
 ```

 Defining new aspects
 --------------------

-Aspects are services in the Laravel application and loaded into the AOP container with the help of service provider that collects all services tagged with `goaop.aspect` tag in the container.
+Aspects are services in the Lumen application and loaded into the AOP container with the help of service provider that collects all services tagged with `goaop.aspect` tag in the container.
 Here is an example how to implement a logging aspect that will log information about public method invocations in the app/ directory.

 Definition of aspect class with pointuct and logging advice